sqlalchemyorg/zimports/README.rst

 counted, although imports that are on lines below other definitions are counted, which are moved up to the top section of the source file.

+.. note::  This application runs in **Python 3 only**.
+It can reformat imports for Python 2 code as well but internally it uses library and language features only available in Python 3.

 zzzeek why are you writing one of these, there are a dozen pep8 import fixers
 =============================================================================